Get in touch

 Performance-oriented software development should be aimed especially at developing a product that users will love and from which the participants will profit.
 For this, every person participating in the software development process should contribute and feel responsible.

 In order to achieve this goal, it is crucial not to regard software testing in isolation.
 It’s a part of the software development process for which not only the software testers are responsible.

 This workshop will communicate 5 key principles that explain why agile testing distinguishes itself clearly from traditional testing.
 The goal of the workshop is to understand these principles and develop an agile test mentality.

 |5.
 Test automation|

 |6.
 Scrum ceremonies|

 Jakob R. Jaworski is an AOE Academy Trainer in the software development sector.
 He discovered his passion for software testing in 2013: At the time, he was studying business IT and assisting with test management on a software development project for an SAP application.
-Since then, he has focused intensively on all aspects of software testing and software development, and he can rely on many years’ experience in both traditional and agile projects.
+Since then, he has been focusing intensively on all aspects of software testing and software development, and he can rely on many years of experience in both traditional and agile projects.
 Together with some like-minded individuals, he organizes the Software Test User Group Rhein-Main.